 Always Bring A Map

 If you bring one item with you on your journey, make it a map.
 There’s a good chance that you won’t get a phone signal or cell data out in the wilderness, so don’t rely on connectivity to get you out of a jam.
 Like a good Girl Scout, I always carry an old fashioned paper map with me, as well as use a phone app.
+Check out the best hiking apps for your phone.

 Paper maps fold up nicely in your pack and take up hardly any room.
 They are really a no-brainer.
 You should also download a phone app that works offline.
 I like Maps.me.
 Simply download the map ahead of time, and you will be able to access it from your phone.
 The reason that you really should bring a paper map along with your cell phone is that a paper map can’t lose battery along the trail.
 When you are out in nature, it always pays to have a plan B!